pingidentity/pingone-sample-js/react/README.md

     *AUTHORIZATION URL* ).
 Or from the *Settings* main menu (*ENVIRONMENT ID* variable)
     - `client_id`: *Required*.
 Your application's client UUID.
 You can also find this value at Application's Settings right under the
     Application name.
     - `clientSecret`: A string that specifies the the application’s client secret.
-This property is required only if the application’s `tokenEndpointAuthMethod` property is set to `CLIENT_SECRET_POST`.
+This property is required if your application **is not a public client**.
+Plus make sure to set it if the following  the application’s `tokenEndpointAuthMethod` property is set to `CLIENT_SECRET_POST`.
     - `responseType`: A string that specifies the code or token type returned by an authorization request.
 Options are `token`, `id_token`, and `code`.
 The value **MUST** be the `code` for requesting an authorization code flow, `id_token token` for the implicit flow, or `code id_token` for hybrid flow(a scenario when you can have a long lived session in your application and get tokens back immediately from the authorization endpoint).
     For more variants please check [Definitions of Multiple-Valued Response Type Combinations](https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html#Combinations) topic.
     - `grantType`: A string that specifies the grant type of the token request.
 Options are `authorization_code`, `implicit`(is set by default), and `client_credentials`.
 So, if you have `responseType=code`, then define `redirectUri=authorization_code`.